sagefy/sagefy/docs/Data-Structure-Card-Kinds.md

 - site: slideshare, ...
 - slideshow_id

+### Unscored Embed Card

+An embedded unscored learning object.

+- url

-Synchronous Assessment Card Kinds
+Scored Card Kinds
 ---------------------------------

-Synchronous assessment cards require a response from the learner and are graded immediately and automatically.
+Scored cards require a response from the learner and are graded immediately and automatically.

 ### Choice Card